-- o the shareholding as at the time of the shareholder matching procedure is corroborated by the result of the shareholder matching procedure; - o the holder of the shares has been effectively entered into the Company's Share Register by the time of its closure in accordance with point 8.4; - the shareholder's shareholding or voting right does not violate the statutory provisions or the provisions of the Company's Articles of Association, which the Company ascertains through a check following receipt of the result of a holder matching procedure from KELER Zrt;
+- the shareholding as at the time of the shareholder matching procedure is corroborated by the result of the shareholder matching procedure; - the holder of the shares has been effectively recorded in the Company's Articles of Association (hereinafter: Articles of Association) by the time of its closure in accordance with point 8.4; and - the shareholder's shareholding or voting right does not violate the statutory provisions or the provisions of the Articles of Association, which the Company ascertains through a check following receipt of the result of a shareholder matching procedure from KELER Central Depository Ltd. (hereinafter: KELER Zrt).

-The rules on participation in the General Meeting and the exercising of voting rights on the part of GDR holders are contained in the Custody Agreement concluded between the Bank of New York and OTP Bank.
+The rules on participation in the General Meeting and the exercising of voting rights on the part of GDR holders are contained in the Custody Agreement concluded between The Bank of New York and the Company.

-Further details are contained in the Company's Articles of Association on our website.
+Further details are contained in the Articles of Association published on our website.